beyzauzun-ai/ai-task-generator-flask/README.md

-# ai-task-generator-flask
-An interactive AI web app built with Flask, JavaScript, and Gemini API.

 # AI Task Generator (Flask + Gemini)

 This project is an interactive AI-powered web application that generates insights based on user input.